This post is also available in: Svenska

 Symptoms of gluten intolerance in children

 Some children with gluten intolerance get a stomach ache.
 Others get diarrhea or constipation.
 Many grow poorly or don’t follow their growth curve and become tired and apathetic.

 Children who have no transglutaminase antibodies (and can produce the antibody IgA, which 98% can) are most likely not to have celiac disease.
-When the symptoms are severe and especially in a child who is not growing according to their growth curve, you have reason to speculate.
+When the symptoms are severe, though, and especially in children who are not growing according to their growth curve, you have reason to speculate.
 You can proceed with a gastroscopy.
 A biopsy of the small intestinal mucosa can also be taken, but in most cases it is not necessary.

 For the blood test to work, you must eat gluten daily.
 Therefore, if you have started a gluten-free diet and want to investigate celiac disease, you will need to start eating gluten again.

 In the event of a confirmed gluten intolerance, you need to eat a strict gluten-free diet.
 All symptoms will disappear, the transglutaminase antibodies will disappear and the intestinal lining grows back to its fuzzy-like structure again.
 In the event of a confirmed gluten intolerance, you therefore need to be instructed by a dietitian on how to eat a strict gluten-free diet.